-PVARF is sponsoring paid summer internship opportunities for undergraduate students to gain hands on experience in laboratories and research based activities at the VA Portland Health Care System.
-In addition to gaining invaluable research experience pivotal for college applications and resumes, students have the opportunity to meet with scientists from varying disciplines in the scientific field during our Lunch ‘n Learn presentations.
-At the conclusion of the program, the students will prepare a presentation of their research experience.
+PVARF is sponsoring paid summer internship opportunities for undergraduate students to gain hands-on experience in laboratories and research based activities at the VA Portland Health Care System.
+In addition to gaining invaluable research experience pivotal for college applications and resumes, students have the opportunity to meet with scientists from varying disciplines in the scientific field, work with mentors, and see how research is done.

 The 10-week Provost Scholar Program is part of a larger Undergraduate Summer Fellowship (USF) program administered by the Oregon National Primate Research Center (ONPRC), an institute of Oregon Health & Science University (OHSU).
 Two students are funded through this program each summer.
 Eligible applicants will have completed at least 2 years in an accredited 4-year institution by the start date of the program and come from an underrepresented minority background (includes American Indian or Alaska Native; Black or African American; Native Hawaiian or other Pacific Islander; Hispanic or Latino).
 Additional criteria for application may include having experienced economic hardship*, being first in your family to attend college, and/or having experienced other educational, ethnic/cultural, family circumstance hardships.